smckean91/474-Project-1/README.md

 After that we will discuss if, given values how to detect whether a process has a correct or incorrect execution.
 Both aspects are important for the two algorithms that you have to design and implement.
 Let P be some process in the N-node distributed network.
 We need to calculate the LC-value for all the events that P encounters.
 We will reword the definition of the Lamport logical clock to make it more recursive.
 Let a be some event encountered by P.

-1. If a is the first event and is an internal or send event, then LC(a) = 1.
+1. If a is the first event and is an internal or send event, then LC( a ) = 1.

-2. If a is the first event and is a receive event, then LC(a) = k + 1 where k is the LC-value of the send event corresponding to a (that has occurred at a process other than P).
+2. If a is the first event and is a receive event, then LC ( a ) = k + 1 where k is the LC-value of the send event corresponding to a (that has occurred at a process other than P).

-3. If a is not the first event and is an internal or send event, then LC( a ) = k + 1 where k is the LC-value of the event just before a at process P.
+3. If a is not the first event and is an internal or send event, then LC ( a ) = k + 1 where k is the LC-value of the event just before a at process P.

 4. If a is not the first event and is a receive event, let b be the send event corresponding to a (that has occurred at a process other than P) and k be the clock value of the event just before a at process P. Then
-LC(a) = max{ k, LC(b) } + 1
+LC ( a ) = max{ k , LC ( b ) } + 1

 In class we worked the following example, with N=3:

-Consider three processes and the following sequence of events at processes p0, p1, p2: p0 : a s1 r3 b
+Consider three processes and the following sequence of events at processes p0, p1, p2:

+-    p0 : a s1 r3 b
-p1 : c r2 s3
+-    p1 : c r2 s3
-p2 : r1 d s2 e
+-    p2 : r1 d s2 e

-Here s i and r i are corresponding send and receive events, for i = 1,2,3 Lamport’s logical clock values are: p0 : 1 2 8 9 p1 : 1 6 7
+Here s i and r i are corresponding send and receive events, for i = 1,2,3 Lamport’s logical clock values are:

+-    p0 : 1 2 8 9
+-    p1 : 1 6 7
-p2 : 3 4 5 6
+-    p2 : 3 4 5 6

 ### Algorithm Calculate
 Problem: You are given a number N of no more than 5 processes and a matrix of N rows and M columns